-Email is as important today in the modern enterprise as it has ever been before.
+Email is as important today in the modern enterprise as it has ever been before and requires having the best tools at hand to start working smarter.
 From sales contracts to sensitive HR information, proposals to internal reviews, email contains vital information from every area of your organization.
 In fact, 80% of documents of record in an organization are emails.

 It’s also the primary method of communicating and sharing information not only internally but externally.
 Since Teams, Slack or Whatsapp aren’t formal enough for sharing information with clients, Outlook, by default, becomes the platform through which most documents and records are formally shared.

 69% of workers waste up to an hour each day navigating between communication apps, which is equal to 32 wasted days a year.
 This kind of inefficiency isn’t sustainable – it’s time for businesses to transform their internal communications.
 However, many businesses aren’t making the most of Office 365’s capabilities, especially when it comes to intelligent email management.
 Here are the three tips you need to use Outlook effectively.

 In the modern workplace, data sits in many disparate locations, including other Office 365 apps, your email inbox, your servers or your hard drive, your CRM, and in other communications apps, like IM threads.
 This creates silos and prevents workers from finding the information they need.
 It also prevents you from making the most of all of the data spread out across your organization and makes it hard to see the bigger picture.

 In order to fully use and understand data in a meaningful way, workers must be able to easily capture, classify, share, and discover data throughout your IT environment.
 This is especially relevant for emails – as so much important work happens in email.
 Treating emails as the essential source of information they are will help your organization create complete internal visibility.
 Consider investing in a solution that enables you to integrate employee inboxes with your document management system to ensure that no important information slips through the cracks.